IainMac32/JustTheInstruction/README.md

-## Model Architecture & Training the Model
+## :wrench: Model Architecture & Training the Model

 *Note: We built and trained our model on google colab!*